Wolkabout/Wolk-Arduino-Environment-Monitoring/README.md

 We had some Environment click sensors lying around so we decided to hook them up to the MKR1000 and visualise them on the [Wolkabout platform](https://demo.wolkabout.com/).
 The examples provided within the libraries we used made it quick to implement.
 The idea is to do the measurement every 15 minutes and publish the results once every hour.
 If the publish fails (due to a busy network or some other issue) the results should be persisted in Flash memory of the device.
 With max.
 24 writes a day we avoid getting the Flash in a faulty state (Arduino guarantees 10000 write cycles).
-In the meantime all devices go into sleep mode in order to minimise the power consumption.
+In the meantime all components go into sleep mode in order to minimise the power consumption.

 ## Dependencies
 ##### Hardware components